lizadams/CMAQ-WS-old/content/2-run-cmaq/c-run-CMAQ/index.en.md

 11. **HTOP should show that 64 processes are running and that 80.2G out of 124 G of memory is being used.**

+12. **Proceed to the next step of running CMAQ using DESID (skip examining the timings until later)**.